mihdan/mihdan-no-external-links/readme.txt

 = How To Use =
 Just do everything like you would normally, and as long as the plugin is active, external links will be automatically masked.

-= Custom Parser =
-We do **not** recommend using this feature! - Future updates may break your custom parser, we would recommend submitting a [feature request](https://wordpress.org/support/plugin/mihdan-no-external-links) instead.
-Due to a recent update, any existing custom parsers will need to be updated to fit with the new code base.
-(Please see FAQs below for more details)
-**_Limited support will be provided for any custom parser issues._**

 = Recommended Settings =
 The default settings that are used on a fresh install of the plugin are what we recommend.